 Kick ‘good enough’ days to the curb!

 I settled for years.
-For a lackluster marriage I had no business entering.
+I allowed myself to, really.
+For a lackluster marriage I had no business saying yes to.
 For working for less than I was worth — barely able to scrape by.
 Working for an unstable boss hell bent on tearing us all down to his level.

 I was plodding along until I could no longer pretend I was happy.
-Sure I had a smile on my face, but if you looked close, you saw it didn’t quite reach my eyes.
-I looked around at what settling in life had gotten me, and it was a sliver of how I knew I could be spending my days.
-And more importantly where.
-This was the catalyst that put a fire under my ass.
+It became too much effort and frankly, I was over it.
+While I had a smile on my face, if you had looked closely, you would have seen it didn’t quite reach my eyes.
+I looked around at what settling in life had gotten me, and it was a sliver of how I knew I could be living.

-I left that job (fired actually), got clear about what I wanted, and eventually left the States to travel and live in Italy.
-Geographic freedom is my JAM.
+I left that job, got clear about what I wanted, and eventually left the States to travel and live in Italy.

 It wasn’t easy and I had no clue what I was doing much of the time, but nothing is more scary than settling.
 Not even the fear of the unknown at 4 am.